mooseprintswebdesign/mpwd/src/content/blog/first-post.md

 1. Improve the overall composition of elements on the page, re-organizing sections, images and text logically to guide the visitor through information on each page.

-2. Pair text and images for readibilty and visibility — for example, positioning text/image pairs side-by-side or in card format.
+2. Pair text and images for readabilty and visibility — for example, positioning text/image pairs side-by-side or in card format.

 3. Structure calls to action (buttons) to entice the visitor to click.